Brain injury waiver & services for person with BI

 Consumer-directed community supports

 Consumer directed community supports (CDCS) is a service option for people with disabilities that gives the flexibility and responsibility to tailor services and supports to their unique needs.
+These programs allow people to write their own plans and direct their own staff.

 With this program, you: